Runtime extension

 AI Agents

-Zero-instrumentation, framework-agnostic visibility into what agents actually do — plus runtime guardrails on what they are allowed to do.
+Zero-instrumentation, framework-agnostic visibility into what agents actually do, plus runtime enforcement for what they are allowed to do.

 Open-source platform projects and public resources grouped by how people use them.